 Ten top reviewing tips from Harry Ricketts

-Harry Ricketts is a writer, poet, reviewer and co-editor of New Zealand Books Pukapuka Aotearoa.
+Harry Ricketts is a writer, poet, reviewer and co-editor of New Zealand Review of Books Pukapuka Aotearoa.

 - Merely describing the book’s/film’s/play’s contents is not nearly enough.

 - Get off to a fast start and keep it moving.

 - Place the work in an appropriate literary, cultural or intellectual context.

 - Offering judgement on the relative quality and worth of the work is part of the reviewer’s task; try not to pull punches.

 - Be bold, honest and fair.

 - Reviewing is not part of the publishing marketing arm: don’t write a blurb.

 - Try to give the review an argument.